I grew up with a brother who struggled with mental illness.

-In his early 50’s, he is still searching for the boyhood he never had.
+In his early 50’s, he is still searching for the boyhood he never had nor will ever know.

-Before my father passed away, I remember how Father summoned his courage to tell me that, as a father, he had so much anxiety about raising a son who seemed aloof, distant, and fragile.
+Before Father passed away, I remember how he summoned his courage to tell me that, as a father, he had so much anxiety about raising a son who seemed aloof, distant, and fragile.
 He didn’t know how to instruct him as he himself was raised by a father who always expected his to be “the man”.

 I am not sure how to navigate this field of boyhood, becoming a man, or even how to listen to them.